On this page, we’ll share our picks with you for Ottawa’s best inner-suburban to downtown neighbourhoods.

 The main thing the area has to recommend it, in addition to better proximity to downtown, is Ottawa’s (probably) best public high school, Colonel By Secondary School.

 The school is rated as Ottawa’s best secondary school by the Fraser Institute, both for its raw academic results and for ‘adding value,’ achieving better results than expected.
-In 2017 Colonel By was ranked as the second best academic school in Ontario by The Fraser Institute.
+In 2019 Colonel By was ranked as the sixth best academic school in Ontario by The Fraser Institute.

 In addition to Canadian qualifications, for an annual fee of about $325 students are offered the opportunity to study for the International Baccalaureate.